 9. The Saxon - Johannesburg, South Africa

-The Saxon is Joburg’s VIP hotspot – former president Nelson Mandela lived here while he was writing his autobiography, Long Walk to Freedom.
+The Saxon is Joburg’s VIP hotspot – former president Nelson Mandela lived here was he was writing his autobiography, Long Walk to Freedom.
 In fact, the hotel’s casual restaurant – Qunu – is named after Mandela’s birthplace (of course, ‘casual’ means excellent wines recommended by the sommelier and outstanding dishes well prepared).

 10. Bartholomeus Klip - Cape Winelands, South Africa